OneInsure Blog

 Health Insurance is a type of insurance that covers medical and surgical expenses of an insured individual.
 It pays the insured in either of the two ways:

-2. Reimbursement – If the policyholder goes to a non-network hospital, she or he pays the hospitalization expenses initially and later makes the claim to the insurance company who reimburses the expenses.
-Besides, if the policyholder goes to the network hospital but hasn’t brought the health card for whatsoever reason, she or he pays the hospitalization expenses initially which later gets reimbursed by the insurance company.
+insurance industry) where thepolicy holder is entitled to cashless treatment.
+This process is made simple with a healthcard that is provided by the insurance company to the policyholder.
+The insured person can use that healthcard in any of the network hospitals for both planned and unplanned hospitalization. - Reimbursement – If the policyholder goes to a non-network hospital, she or he pays the hospitalization expenses initially and later makes the claim to the insurance company who reimburses the expenses.
+Besides, if the policyholder goes to the network hospital but hasn’t brought the health

 The expenses are paid to cover hospital rent, ICU charges, surgeon and doctor fees, nursing charges, operation theatre, medicines, and other specified expenses.
 In most cases, insurance companies also cover the medical expenses incurred both during pre (usually 30-90 days) and post (usually 60-180 days) hospitalization.